iamnitishsah/FitSync/README.md

-# Lifestyle Predictor App
+# FitSync

-Welcome to the **Lifestyle Predictor App**!
+Welcome to the **FitSync**!
 This project is a Streamlit-based web application that predicts a user's lifestyle based on input data.

 ## 🏗 Features
 - User-friendly interface powered by Streamlit